binaryage/chromex/readme.md

 different APIs.
 Good news is that our API data map contains full versioning and deprecation information.

 By default you target the latest APIs.
-But you can target older API version instead and we will warn you during compilation in case you were accessing any APIs not yet available in that particular version.
+But you can target older API version instead and we will warn you during compilation in case you were accessing any API not yet available in that particular version.

 Additionally we are able to detect calls to deprecated APIs and warn you during compilation.